omnster/omnster.vim/readme.md

 # omnster.vim

-A dark vim colorscheme for terminal, very close to the default one.

-I replaced colors for folds, cursorline, gutter (fold column) and completion popup menu to lower contrast.
-In other words, pretty much all the appearances of cyan and magenta were modified.
+The default colorscheme for terminal vim with magenta and cyan replaced to lower contrast.

 The colorscheme is built on top of the [template][] by Hans Fugal.